 Physiotherapist (Bachelor of Health Sciences, Master of Physiotherapy)

-Nick understands that every injury and every patient is an individual and keeps his patients and their needs at the forefront of his treatment at all times.
-Along with his passion for sport, Nick has a special interest in back pain, shoulder pain, and post-surgical rehabilitation.
-It is no surprise that outside of work Nick enjoys playing football and keeping active with friends and family.
+Along with his passion for sporting injuries, Nick has a special interest in pain management, osteoarthritis, overuse injuries, and post-surgical rehabilitation.
+Outside of work Nick enjoys playing football for The Echuca Football Club and keeping active with friends and family.

 M.Physio; B.Ed(Hum Mvt); B.Sc